Skul: The Hero Slayer: Gameplay

 Skul: The Hero Slayer is a 2D side-scrolling action platformer with roguelike elements.
 The player controls a living skeleton named Skul, who serves as a soldier in the Demon King's army.
 As Skul, the player must traverse randomly-generated levels to save the denizens of the Demon King's castle who were captured by the heroes.
 Skul can slash enemies with his Bone, dodge attacks, and throw his skull to damage enemies or teleport to where it landed.
 The player can remove Skul's head and replace it with a skull that he finds, giving him new abilities in combat.
 Skul can equip up to two heads at a time, and can switch between both during combat.

 Levels are procedurally generated, and have a boss at the end of every three stages.
 At the end of each level, Skul may choose between two doors, which have different contents inside.
 Levels may contain a new skull, gold, shops, or a sanctuary area where Skul can spend gold in exchange for hit points or helpful items.

+Development and release

+Skul: The Hero Slayer was developed by Southpaw Games, which launched a crowdfunding campaign for development.
+It was released as early access on 19 February 2020 and published by Neowiz.
+A full release was launched on 21 January 2021.